 Make it an Art Panel!

-Rigid fiberglass provides twice the low end absorption over similar foam-based products.
+Rigid rock mineral wool provides twice the low end absorption over similar foam-based products.

 1.05 (versus foam products where NRC = 0.4)